yuzie007/mpltern/docsrc/supported_matplotlib.rst

 Supported Matplotlib
 ====================

-- Mpltern 0.3.0: Matplotlib 3.1.1+
+- mpltern 0.3.0: Matplotlib 3.1.1+

-The tick-label rotation in Mpltern rely on the rotation of the ``Text`` object in Matplotlib.
+The tick-label rotation in mpltern rely on the rotation of the ``Text`` object in Matplotlib.
 In Matplotlib 3.0 or lower, however, there was a bug for the ``Text`` rotation in case ``va=='center_baseline'`` and ``rotation_mode=='anchor'`` (https://github.com/matplotlib/matplotlib/issues/13028).
 If these Matplotlib versions are used, tick-label positions are not as expected.
-**When using Mpltern, therefore, it is strongly discouraged to use these old Matplotlib versions and instead suggested to use higher versions.**
+**When using mpltern, therefore, it is strongly discouraged to use these old Matplotlib versions and instead suggested to use higher versions.**
 I however also have to note that Matplotlib 3.1 may also have other serious bugs (e.g. https://github.com/matplotlib/matplotlib/issues/14751).
-Until the versions where both the bugs are fixed, the users of Mpltern have to compromise with these issues.
+Until the versions where both the bugs are fixed, the users of mpltern have to compromise with these issues.